newscoop/plugin-ArticlesCalendar/README.md

 About
 -------
-Newscoop Article Of The Day Calendar Plugin is a [Sourcefabric o.p.s](https://github.com/sourcefabric) initiative.
+Newscoop Article Of The Day Plugin is a [Sourcefabric o.p.s](https://github.com/sourcefabric) initiative.